delb-xml/delb-py/docs/api/serialization.rst

 standalone units, neither are the contributed implementations suited for derivations nor is the architecture ready for extensions in that regard yet.

-A re-implementation has performance as primary goal later in the beta phase may then allow customizations.
+A re-implementation that has performance as primary goal later in the beta phase shall then allow customizations.
 Ideas can be contributed and discussed in `this thread`_.

 ..
 [1] For example with :meth:`Document.reduce_whitespace`.